CatalystCode/spk/docs/cloud-infra-management.md

 It will do the following:

 - Check if a provided project folder contains a `definition.yaml`
-- Verify the configiration of parent and leaf definitions.
+- Verify the configuration of parent and leaf definitions.
 - Check if the terraform template `source` provided has a valid remote repository.
 - Clone and cache the master version of the provided `source` repository locally